 - i.
 Implementing laws at national, state, and local levels, that limit speed to 30km/h or lower in school zones and where people live, walk, and play, through speed limits and traffic calming measures; - ii.
 Adopting and ratifying relevant UN conventions, strengthening national road safety regulation to meet international safety standards, including seat belts, child restraints, and helmets, and setting and enforcing appropriate driver competency standards; - iii.
-Ensuring that national legislation and regulation is implemented at state and city levels, and that it is enforced effectively, by enforcement agencies that have both capacity and resources to deliver effectively; - iv.
-Guaranteeing the safety and quality of road infrastructure, through good design, build, and maintenance of roads and safety audits; - v.
+Strengthening laws and enforcement on drink and drug driving; - iv.
+Adopt and implement national action plans; - v.
 Improving public transportation in urban, semi-urban, and rural areas, including last-mile connectivity to get people to their destinations safely, with particular focus on the safety of women, who face additional risks when using public transportation; - vi.
-Underpinning interventions with data and evidence, including data collection, scientific crash investigation, road safety audits and assessments, and measurement and monitoring of road safety actions, building technical capacity to achieve a strong body of data and evidence.

-c.
-Protect riders and passengers of motorized two-wheelers, which are commonly used as a primary means of transport across the region, by:

-i.
-Addressing the vulnerability of riders and their passengers through all aspects of the road system, including road design and infrastructure, legislation, with a particular focus on quality helmets and protective gear, vehicle standards, and enforcement.

-d.
-Provide comprehensive support systems for victims and their families by:

-i.
-Equipping and enabling first responders to treat crash victims quickly and efficiently and guaranteeing the rights of bystanders who provide assistance;
+Underpinning interventions with data and evidence, including data collection, scientific crash investigation, road safety audits and assessments, and measurement and monitoring of road safety actions with KPIs, building technical capacity to achieve a strong body of data and evidence. - c.
+Protect riders and passengers of motorized two-wheelers, which are commonly used as a primary means of transport across the region, by: - i.
+Addressing the vulnerability of riders and their passengers through all aspects of the road system, including road design and infrastructure, legislation, with a particular focus on quality helmets and protective gear, vehicle standards, and enforcement. - d.
+Provide comprehensive support systems for victims and their families by: - i.
+Equipping and enabling first responders to treat crash victims quickly and efficiently and guaranteeing the rights of bystanders who provide assistance; ii.

-ii.
 Guaranteeing crash victims' and families' rights and support, including psychological, social, rehabilitation, and judicial support, for as long as is needed, and, where appropriate, enabling and simplifying claims procedures.